Election: what and when?

 The last UK Parliamentary election was held on 8 June 2017.

-The next election will be held in May 2022.
+The next election is due to be held in May 2022.